nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given task details is invalid
+The given task details is invalid.

     * 3b1.
 UniNurse shows an error message.